-At Quest Academy, classrooms with 25 students or more have an Assistant Classroom Educator (ACE).
+At the student center, TK-5 academy classrooms with 25 students or more have an Assistant Classroom Educator (ACE).
+In grades 6-8 there is an ACE in every math class.
 This model was put in place to provide more support for students by supporting the teacher with instruction, behavior, and classroom management.
-Each ACE received ten days of training over the summer which included all materials needed to successfully complete their job duties.
+Each ACE received five days of training over the summer, which included all materials needed to successfully complete their job duties.
 The allocation of these resources and funds supports our mission to promote optimum learning.
 For Homeschool, each student receives Instructional Funds to be used to maximize their learning outcomes.
 Each Education Specialist works with the family to ensure that each student has all of the books, materials, and services necessary to meet state standards and achieve personalized learning while keeping students interests in mind.